samrosenberg425/PyfMRI-Univariate-Analysis-GUI/README.md

 This file has the class, Lvl1Analysis, that performs all of the calculations necessary.

 ## Installation
-Download both files into the same directory.
+Download both files into the same directory and ensure the proper libraries are installed.

 ## How to use
 Either run Lvl1AnalysisGUI.py either within a Python environment or from the command line using the following command: